 Most groundcovers and shrubs I chose were ingredients from Healing Present’s menus or their health products.
 The proposed trees attracted local songbirds, butterflies and other beneficial wildlife.
 Many of the plants exuded a modest or calming aroma for visitors to enjoy.
 Photo 1A-C shows the selection of medicinal and edible plants thrilled visitors during Healing Present’s organic product demos and botanical tours.

 Photo 2.
-Healing Present’s Yoga garden seating was my custom design; grown with lemongrass and citronella to repel mosquitos.
+Healing Present’s Yoga garden seating was my custom design; grown with lemongrass and citronella to repel mosquitoes.

 This is all well and good.
 Hooray for Healing Present.
 But the reality is Healing Present is closed to the public because of this pandemic.
 So can we still have a piece of therapeutic paradise close to home?